rkuma183/wilsonmar.github.io/_posts/2016-03-30-build-load-balanced-servers-in-AWS-EC2.md

 This tutorial describes the automated setup of multi-stage (dev+QA+prod)
 <strong>enterprise</strong> environments within EC2,
+using <strong>CloudFormation</strong>
-using CloudFormation in the sequence needed during manual configuration on the AWS Management Console.
+in the sequence needed during manual configuration on the AWS Management Console.

+NOTE: This page is in draft form at the moment.

 TODO: Make this diagram into a video:
 <amp-img width="650" height="483" alt="fig-aws-enterprise-v02-650x483-80"